Babesia Symptoms: Key Patterns Patients and Doctors Miss

-Babesia symptoms are often overlooked—even when Lyme disease has already been diagnosed.
+Babesia symptoms are often overlooked—even when Lyme disease is diagnosed.

-Babesia is a parasite that infects red blood cells and alters oxygen delivery, creating a symptom pattern that differs from Lyme disease alone.
+Babesia is a parasite that infects red blood cells and disrupts oxygen delivery, creating a symptom pattern that differs from Lyme disease alone.

-Babesia symptoms often follow a recognizable clinical pattern rather than appearing as isolated complaints.
+Babesia symptoms often follow recognizable patterns rather than appearing as isolated complaints.

 - Air hunger or shortness of breath